Mcootauc/Babel-Beauty/ideation.md

 State the three needs that were chosen out of the ten, and state the projects that you mapped to those needs

-The three needs we chose were: Food, Time Management, and Fitness.
-The projects that we mapped to these needs were the following: A cookbook (food), Schedule creator (time management), and a Exercise tracker (fitness).
+The three needs we chose were: Food, Time Management, and Fashion/cosmetics.
+The projects that we mapped to these needs were the following: A cookbook (food), Schedule creator (time management), and a makeup index (fashion/cosmetics).

 For each of the three projects, list the goals/ideas that you brainstormed for them